 Check out MDG’s latest digital marketing campaign for IBM Southeast Employees’ Federal Credit Union.

-MDG Advertising, a full-service, creative advertising agency with offices in Boca Raton and New York, NY, is a top credit union marketing company whose clients include IBM Southeast Employees’ Federal Credit Union and Lafayette Federal Credit Union.
+MDG, a full-service, creative advertising agency with offices in Boca Raton and New York, NY, is a top credit union marketing company whose clients include IBM Southeast Employees’ Federal Credit Union and Lafayette Federal Credit Union.
 Our 360° integrated approach uses just the right mix of traditional and digital marketing to reach your advertising goals.
 While some industries may fare better in print and others online, we strive to create a balanced approach, where traditional and digital marketing efforts support each other and your message is tailored to the medium.
-To learn more about the latest trends in credit union marketing and advertising, contact MDG Advertising.
+To learn more about the latest trends in credit union marketing and advertising, contact MDG.

 Read more at the FinancialBrand.